IFSA-Prague/.github/profile/README.md

 # Software Engineering Course - IFSA Prague

 Welcome to the **Software Engineering Course** offered by **IFSA Prague**!
 This repository serves as an entrypoint for student created practical projects.
 Each student team will create a minimal viable product application over the course of the semester.
-Assignments, presentations and other materials for the class will be published at [official Canvas website](https://canvas.instructure.com/courses/10987072){:target="_blank"}.
+Assignments, presentations and other materials for the class will be published at <a href="[http://stackoverflow.com](https://canvas.instructure.com/courses/10987072)" target="_blank">official Canvas website</a>.
 ---

 ## About IFSA Prague